Her, love, and (dis)embodied cognition

 In the movie, directed by Spike Jonze, Theodore falls in love with a disembodied operating system’s (OS) voice, who names herself Samantha after he chooses the OS to be female.
 Samantha is voiced by Scarlett Johansson, who we all know has a knack for stealing roles that aren’t written for her and, in this case, the role is of a body-less artificial intelligence (AI) agent.

 Two important insights are to be drawn out from the movie: the first being the instinctual urge to choose between male or female—a binary so entrenched in the human experience that apparently a sexless, genderless OS had to conform to.
 The second point pertains to the fact that although the OS was not an embodied one, it quickly learned to become woman when Theodore assigned her the (virtual) sex.
 De Beauvoir’s phrase “One is not born, but rather becomes, a woman,” quickly jumps to mind here.
-An AI bot, the OS, gains consciousness as it/she learns to act as a woman and its power to transform interaction is made clearly evident throughout the course of the film.
+An AI bot, the OS, gains consciousness as it/she learns to act as a woman and becomes a significant other.

 There’s so much to say about the little virtual love story that ensues and the juxtaposition of alienation and intimacy, all so tenderly wrapped up in the beautiful mise-en-scène that Jonze created for us.
 But is that level of artificial cognition and intelligence shown by Samantha possible whilst disembodied?
 (Spoiler alert: No.)

-How does Samantha embody, figuratively but not literally, the gender and sex she identified with and does that matter for AI?
-In other words, is it actually possible for a disembodied AI (even the most advanced kind) to gain that level of consciousness – become so ‘human’ that it’s a subject of love and affection?
+How does Samantha embody, figuratively but not literally, the gender and sex she identified with?
+More importantly, is it actually possible for a disembodied AI (even the most advanced kind) to gain that level of consciousness – become so ‘human’ that it’s a subject of love and affection?

 I can present an entire corpus of literature dedicated to discussing the limitations of AI, brittleness of systems, and blatant ‘artificial stupidity’, to prove that the AI of today cannot possibly exhibit high-level cognitive behavior such as the one Samantha demonstrates in the movie.
 However, that implies that the holdup is of a technical nature – that with better engineering solutions, we’d eventually be able to reach high-level artificial cognition.
 This is not the case.